zaida-rivai/rwot11-the-hague/draft-documents/verfiable-credentials-holder-binding.md

 The W3C Verifiable Credentials Data Model (VCDM) does not define how to bind a W3C Verifiable Presentation to the Subject of the verifiable credentials included in the presentation, so that the Verifier can ensure that the Holder of the presentation is the **designated**, **rightful** or **intended** holder of the verifiable credential.
 This includes the ability to validate that included and potentially multiple credentials in the presentation relate to the same Subject or the designated Holder of the Subject without the necessity to disclose or require unique identifiers for Holder and Subject.
 For the sake of this paper, this ability is called **Holder Binding**.
 This paper describes the context, use cases, limitations of and extensions to the existing VCDM as well as specific types of Holder Binding to faciliate interoperability across vendors and domains.
 The proposed solution acknowledges that types of Holder Binding can vary depending on usecase, domain and requirements which is the reason why the proposed solution includes a registry as an extension mechanism.

+The remainder of this paper is structured as follows: in the first chapter we will provide background information and define the *Holder Binding* problem.
+In chapter two we will elaborate on the problem definition.
+For even better understanding of the problem definition we will provide several use cases in chapter three.
+In chapter four, we propose a model and mechanism to solve the *holder-binding problem*.
+Last, we will conclude the discussion in chapter five.

 <!-- Rieks note: there is a difference in the mental model of AnonCreds (that are issued to a M-Secret, which is important, the holder) and in VC there's the idea of claims (in a VC) and the holder isn't all that important (doesn't appesar in VC)

 RJ2: We need some text about how holder binding for VCs would differ from that for AnonCreds (perhaps others - X.509 attribute certs)